eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

       links: root
 ```

-This environment definition will build arbor, with all of its dependencies concretised and built by Spack.
+This environment definition will build arbor, with all of its dependencies implicitly concretised by Spack.
-Such a simple recipe is sometimes sufficient, however we will often want to add to add a more detailed set of specs.
+Such a simple recipe is sometimes sufficient, however one will often need to provide a more detailed set of specs.
 Reasons for more detailed specs include:

 * to pin the version of a specific dependency, e.g.:
-    - if you want to ensure that the version of a package is not dependent on which version of Spack is used;
+    - to ensure that the version of a package is not dependent on which version of Spack is used;
-    - to a version that we know is well supported and tested on the target system;
+    - to a version that is well supported and tested on the target system;
     - to a version that patches a bug on the target system.
 * to specialise the spec of a specific depency, e.g.:
     - with non-default variants that support all features on the target system;
-    - with non-default variants that give the best performance on the target system.
+    - with non-default variants that give the best performance on the target system;
+    - to use a specific compiler when more than one compiler toolchain is used to build packages in an environment.
-* to explicitly list all of the dependencies that you want to provide to users in an environment view
+* to explicitly list all of the dependencies to provide to users in an environment view

-The objective for this uenv is to provide both Arbor and all of the tools and libraries to "build your own" Arbor.
+The objective for the Arbor uenv is to provide both Arbor and all of the tools and libraries to "build your own" Arbor.
-For that, we need to provide all of the libraries and tools required to download the Arbor source code, run CMake, and build.
+This requires providing all of the libraries and tools required to download the Arbor source code, run CMake, and build in a file system view.

 As a starting point, we use the [spack package](https://github.com/spack/spack/blob/develop/var/spack/repos/builtin/packages/arbor/package.py) for Arbor.
 From this we derive a list of dependencies: